 Hindu.

-Nara = The origi-

-nal or eternal Man.

-Nari = The Femi-
+Nara = The original or eternal Man.
+Nari = The Feminine principle.

-nine principle.

 Egyptian.

 Adapa = The firstman has Wisdom man.
-In the Heand knowledge, but brew the word is denied immortal- means "only begot-ity.
-Is sent to ten"; in Sanscrit heaven, but forbid- "the first Lord." den to eat or to drink there.
-Anu, woman.
-In the He-however, orders the brew, "mother of food and the water of life; but Adapa refuses them, thus losing immortality.
+In the Heand knowledge, but is denied immortality.
+Is sent to heaven, but forbidden to eat or to drink there.
+Anu. however, orders the food and the water of life; but Adapa refuses them, thus losing immortality.
 As a partial recompense he is given dominion and sovereignty and becomes the father of all mankind (Sayce, " Religions of Egypt and Babylonia").